ahmetb/sheets-url-shortener/README.md

-1. (Optional) If you want to use a custom domain like `go.ahmet.dev`, go to https://console.cloud.google.com/run/domains and map the `serverless-url-shortener` to your custom domain!
+1. (Optional) If you want to use a custom domain like `go.ahmet.dev`, go to https://console.cloud.google.com/run/domains and map the `sheets-url-shortener` to your custom domain!

 ## Advanced Configuration